 - Housebreaking: With consistency and patience, your dog will understand it’s not OK to pee on the carpet.
 By adhering to a schedule for taking Fido out for potty breaks, he’ll catch on quickly.
 When he does his business, take him back inside immediately, reinforcing his understanding.

 - Socializing: Taking your puppy out in public, letting strangers interact with him, and encouraging him to enjoy and have fun during his outing will make him a well-rounded and happy dog.
+Part of the socializing process involves teaching the puppy not to bite.
+Dogs can cause injuries to a person by biting.
+Breaking the habit early will teach your pup that biting isn’t acceptable.

 - Basic commands: Sit, stay, down, no, come, and wait will deepen the bond between your four-legged friend and you.